Welcome to the THE H.A.M.B. forums.

 ChevyGirlRox

-Location: Ohio
+from Ohio

 We headed over to Santa Monica without too much trouble and even saw some old tin along the way!

 When we got to Teddy’s we were the first ones there.
-So we sat and waited for everyone else to show up They slowly began to arrive and welcomed us with open arms.
+So we sat and waited for everyone else to show up :D They slowly began to arrive and welcomed us with open arms.
 They were all surprised that we had driven the car all the way there and were interested in find the previous owner, from 50 years ago!

 Some cool cars there that evening